Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Channel-execution from Choi states

 The ancilla a needs to be measured selectively, i.e., the outcome is recorded.
-When it is 0 (1), $K_0$ ($K_1$) is realized on site B, leading to $\C E(\rho)$ ($\C E(\I-\rho)$).
-We have to correct the case of being 1.
-The idea is to use another copy of $\C C$ and realize $\C E(\I)$ on site A by tracing out site B. Then we subtract results on $\C E(\I)$ and $\C E(\I-\rho)$, which is just $\C E(\rho)$.
+When it is 0 (1), $K_0$ ($K_1$) is realized on site B, leading to $\C E(\rho)$ ($\C E(\I-\rho)$) on site A. In order to make measurement of a certain observable on the final state $\C E(\rho)$, we have to correct the case of being 1.
+The idea is to use another copy of $\C C$ and realize $\C E(\I)$ on site A by tracing out site B. Then we subtract measurement results on $\C E(\I)$ and $\C E(\I-\rho)$, which is just the measurement results on $\C E(\rho)$.
 When the channel is unitary $U$, the correction step can be omitted since the effect $\C U(\I)$ is trivial.
 To summarize, in the POVM scheme, two copies of $\C C$ are needed in general.
 When the outcome on the first copy is 0, then the second copy is not needed; when it is 1, then the second copy is needed to make the correction.
 As such, this scheme is heralded.
-Compared with the Bell scheme, it is deterministic by using two samples of the Choi states, and we will use it in the stored-program model.
+Compared with the Bell scheme, it is deterministic by using two samples of the Choi states, and we will employ it in the stored-program model.